 Each year, thousands of people are injured or killed in semi-truck accidents throughout the U.S. While these wrecks can occur due to distracted driving, operator fatigue, or driving under the influence, one of the most common causes of semi-truck accidents is defective parts on the truck itself.

-A recent state study of the possible correlation between defective mechanical parts and trucking accidents found that there was a greater chance of a semi truck accident if the
+A recent state study of the possible correlation between defective mechanical parts and trucking accidents found that there was a greater chance of a large truck accident if the

 vehicle had substandard or poorly maintained mechanical parts.

-A second study concluded that a semi truck is 1.8 times more likely to cause an accident if it has poor or improperly maintained brakes.
+A second study concluded that a semi or other large commercial vehicle is 1.8 times more likely to cause an accident if it has poor or improperly-maintained brakes.
 The consequences of any vehicular accident can be devastating, but failing brakes on a semi-truck can be catastrophic.

 Among the many duties that truck drivers are required to perform, they are obligated by the Federal Motor Carrier Safety Administration to conduct regular inspections of their vehicles every time they leave for a destination.
 However, if a truck driver fails to conduct an inspection or neglects to request or perform the maintenance necessary to address a problem revealed in the inspection, he or she may be held accountable for the injuries or damages that occur should the problem cause an accident.

 - Failure to conduct walk-around and pre-trip inspections to identify critical safety issues